awaw/status/README.md

-Simple X11 statusbar for my workstation running OpenBSD -current.
+Simple X11 statusbar

+Tested on OpenBSD -current with pekwm only.
+Configuration by editing the source.

+License: ISC